intel-lab-lkp/linux/Documentation/arch/riscv/hwprobe.rst

        manual starting from commit 95cf1f9 ("Add changes requested by Ved during signoff")

+  * :c:macro:`RISCV_HWPROBE_EXT_ZICNTR`: The Zicntr extension version 2.0
+       is supported as defined in the RISC-V ISA manual.

   * :c:macro:`RISCV_HWPROBE_EXT_ZIHINTPAUSE`: The Zihintpause extension is
        supported as defined in the RISC-V ISA manual starting from commit d8ab5c78c207 ("Zihintpause is ratified").

+  * :c:macro:`RISCV_HWPROBE_EXT_ZIHPM`: The Zihpm extension version 2.0
+       is supported as defined in the RISC-V ISA manual.

   * :c:macro:`RISCV_HWPROBE_EXT_ZVE32X`: The Vector sub-extension Zve32x is
     supported, as defined by version 1.0 of the RISC-V Vector extension manual.